tapachir/carbon_calc_ZKP/README.md

 # ZKP Carbon Calculation

-This is a simple prototyp for running off-chain calculations (e.g. of carbon-emissions) using ZoKrates and verifying the result inside a Docker environment.
+This is the prototyp for running off-chain calculations of carbon-emissions using ZoKrates and verifying the result inside a Docker environment.
 The Docker Containers communicate via their APIs.

 ## Dependencies:
 - Docker (min v20.10.14 confirmed)